bensu/scar/README.md

 ### 6. Jar Support

-environ loads all the config vars once at startup.
-This is problematic when using uberjars since any `aot` namespaces will pick up the envars present at the moment of compilation, not runtime.
+environ loads all the configs when the namespace `environ.core` is read.
+This is problematic when using jars  since any `aot` namespaces will pick up the envars present at the moment of compilation, not runtime.

 For Jars in production, you can use standalone edn files and load them on startup: